JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-Body-Awareness.md

   - Director: AJ Heekin
 orchestra:
 genres:
-Description: "Through the lens, the truth has nowhere to hide."
+description: "Through the lens, the truth has nowhere to hide."
 ---
 A family is thrown into chaos when a provocative photographer challenges their ideas of identity and self-expression.
 At the center is Jared — a brilliant, socially isolated young man on the spectrum — fighting to be seen on his own terms.
 A darkly funny, deeply humane portrait of what happens when the need to be seen collides with the fear of being truly known.